Agentic AI: Where We Are and Where We're Going

 What's different about OpenClaw is the architecture.
 It runs locally on your machine, communicates through whatever messaging apps you already use (WhatsApp, Slack, Telegram, iMessage), and can act proactively through a heartbeat scheduler — meaning it can wake itself up and do work without being prompted.
 It's the closest thing we have to a true autonomous agent, with a lot of limitations and very real security concerns.

-If you're technical and have the time, you can absolutely set up OpenClaw to be useful and secure.
+If you're technical and have the time, you can absolutely set up OpenClaw to be useful, secure, and arguably cost-effective.
 But for the average person, it's a long way from being user-friendly.

 Jan-Feb 2026 — Claude Cowork and task-based automation.
-Cowork came after OpenClaw, but it's important for several reasons: it doesn't require massive setup, it's relatively simple, it's from a trusted company, and it can often do the same tasks you might have asked OpenClaw to do — watch incoming emails, draft and send replies, flag priority items — without the security risks.*
+Claude Cowork came after OpenClaw, but it's important for several reasons: it doesn't require massive setup, it's relatively simple, and it's from a trusted company.
+It can often do the same tasks you might have asked OpenClaw to do — watch incoming emails, draft and send replies, flag priority items — without the security risks.*

 *Cowork still has read/write access to files on your machine, so the risk profile isn't zero — it's just smaller.